-borg is designed to facilitate six research projects, as well as research training activities at Calvin College, including our new Data Science program.
-The cluster will offer the flexibility to support research activities beyond the local campus, specifically at Macalester, St. Olaf, and Wheaton Colleges.
+borg is designed to facilitate six research projects, as well as research training activities at Calvin University, including our new Data Science program.
+The cluster will offer the flexibility to support research activities beyond the local campus, specifically at Macalester College, St. Olaf College, and Wheaton College.
 By enabling new, as well as enhancing existing research and research training activities at Calvin, the cluster is expected to improve the technological capabilites of the United States cyber-workforce by equipping hundreds of students each year with domain-specific high-performance computing skills in computer science, data science, mathematics, statistics, and the sciences.

 By Source, Fair Use, https://en.wikipedia.org/w/index.php?curid=40824254 The name borg is inspired by, and pays tribute to, Anita Borg, an American Computer Scientist, 1948-2003.
 She founded the Institute for Women and Technology and the Grace Hopper Celebration of Women in Computing.

 Borg passionately believed in working for greater representation of technical women.
 Her goal was to have 50% representation for women in computing by 2020.
 She strove for technical fields to be places where women would be equally represented at all levels of the pipeline, and where women could impact, and benefit from, technology.

 In 1994, Anita Borg and Telle Whitney founded the Grace Hopper Celebration of Women in Computing.
 With the initial idea of creating a conference by and for women computer scientists, Borg and Whitney met over dinner, with a blank sheet of paper, having no idea how to start a conference, and started to plan out their vision.
 The first Grace Hopper Celebration of Women in Computing was held in Washington, D.C., in June 1994, and brought together 500 technical women.